07947613070

 The Westminster registrars are very friendly and helpful.
 Best of all, they work well with the photographer and have no restrictions...

 The traditional wedding register has now gone online, replaced by a schedule at the end of the ceremony.
 Westminster was always relaxed about the photographer taking photos of the signing, so not much has changed.
-The most obvious change is that the registrar sends your certificate by post after your day, so there is no presentation anymore.
+The most obvious change is that the registrar sends your certificate by post after your day, so sadly, there is no more presentation.

 In the Pimlico Room, Old Marylebone Town Hall, the couple watch young female guest sign their wedding register